nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/6_most_df_barplot.png "Players with Most Double Falts"){: .center-image }

+Ivanisevic, Sampras, Lopez, Rusedski are players in both lists.
+Aces are higher risk serves so it makes sense that the incidence of double faults is also higher in those players.

 #### Players' performance over time

+How did top players perform over time?
+Since I'm a big Federer fan, we shall start with the (current) Grand Slam record holder.

 ```python
 from matplotlib.ticker import MultipleLocator, StrMethodFormatter